patrickcoyle427/LatinQuiz/README.md

 Notes for myself, this will be removed once this is finished.

--Loads in the XML file from http://dcc.dickinson.edu/latin-vocabulary-list
+-Loads in the csv file from http://dcc.dickinson.edu/latin-vocabulary-list

 -Parses list and pulls in words + definitions.